jochen-schweizer/microservice-chain-logger/README.md

 Features:

-* wrappers for `console.info/warn/error` producing JSON inflated with customizable metadata
+* wrappers for `console.info/warn/error` producing a JSON inflated with customizable metadata
 * express access log middleware providing metadata through the same API
 * reading/assigning `X-Correlation-ID` which is automatically reflected in the log messages (including access logs)